ray-project/ray/doc/source/rllib/connector-v2.rst

 your model should receive observations that have the most recent reward "attached" to it.

-Notice that in the example here, the transformed observations were written right back into the given episodes and not placed into the batch (`data`).
+Notice that in the example here, the transformed observations were written right back into the given episodes and not placed into the `batch`.
 This strategy of writing back those data that was pulled from episodes right back into the same episodes makes sure that from this point on, only the changed data is visible to all subsequent components (for example other ConnectorV2 pieces in the same pipeline or other ConnectorV2 pipelines).
-It does not touch the `data` batch (we returned `data` as-is).
+It does not touch the `batch`.
 However, knowing that one of the subsequent :ref:`default env-to-module pieces <default-env-to-module-pipeline>` is going to do exactly that, we can defer this task (of populating the batch with our changed data) to these default pieces.

 The next example, however, demonstrates a specific case - observation stacking - where this strategy fails and in